Our Graduate Program

 Graduate students from around the world come

-Bioengineering, Biomedical & Molecular Imaging, Cellular & Molecular Bioengineering, Computational Systems Bioengineering, Musculoskeletal Bioengineering, and Tissue Engineering & Biomaterials.
-UVA BME currently ranks #11 in National Research Council rankings and our graduate program consistently ranks among the top 20 in the nation (U.S. News and World Report)!
+Bioengineering, Cancer Bioengineering, Biomedical & Molecular Imaging, Cellular & Molecular Bioengineering, Systems Biology & Computational Bioengineering, Musculoskeletal Bioengineering, and Tissue Engineering & Biomaterials.
+UVA BME consistently ranks among the top graduate programs in the nation (National Research Council, U.S. News and World Report).
 All doctoral students are fully funded, and 40% are supported by national fellowships or training grants.

 - The Master of Engineering (ME) is a professional degree designed to strengthen the student’s competence in engineering primarily through additional coursework.